Liechtenstein's Castles

 Obere Burg Castle – Upper Schellenberg

-There are two upper and lower castles, and these Liechtenstein’s Castles are ruined.
-Both are located a few hundred meters north of the main road between Vorderer Schellenberg and Mittleler Schellenberg.
+There are two upper and lower castles, and these Castles are ruined.
+Both are located a few hundred meters north of the main road between Vorderer Schellenberg and Mittlerer Schellenberg.

-Ober Burg translated means “upper castle”; however, this one is now a ruin.
-The largest of the two built in 1200 and inhabited somewhere in the 16th century.
+Ober Burg translates to “upper castle”; however, this one is now a ruin.
+The largest of the two was built in 1200 and inhabited somewhere in the 16th century.

 Obere Burg Castle Liechtenstein